Jarlyk/JarlykMods/Hailstorm/README.md

 These elites show up relatively late (around the time that Malachites start spawning) and they're just about as tough.
 They bring storms in their wake that dislocate friend and foe alike.

 ### Mimics
 Not all chests are what they appear to be.
 Occasionally a chest will reveal itself to be a monster in disguise; beware, for it wields the item that was within the chest and will not yield it until it is dead.
+As of 1.3.0, a new type of mimic has arrived which likes to pose as small chests; this is still in early beta, so reports of issues or constructive suggestions for balance are welcome.

 ## Technical Notes